 - Poor safety practices

-Over the years, long-term exposure to harsh chemicals at the workplace has slowly been brought into the public eye.
-These cases are especially common in elderly individuals who may have been working before safer procedures were put into place in the last few decades.
-But the U.S. Centers for Disease Control and Prevention (CDC) confirms that some dangerous chemicals, such as asbestos, are still found in commercial settings and continue to pose a health risk to workers.
+Long-term exposure to harsh chemicals at the workplace has been brought into the public eye.
+These cases are especially common in elderly individuals who may have been working before safer procedures were put into place.
+The U.S. Centers for Disease Control and Prevention (CDC) confirms that some dangerous chemicals continue to pose a health risk to workers.

-No matter what you believe to be the cause of your wrongful death case, it is worth investigating.
+No matter what you believe to be the cause of your case, it is worth having a wrongful death lawyer in Montgomery investigate.
 The victim’s life and tragic passing will not be ignored.
 With so much on the line, some companies may even attempt to hide the truth behind these horrific accidents.

 A Montgomery Wrongful Death Lawyer in Your Corner

-At the Morris Bart law firm, our team will use their legal training and experience to attempt to gather all the information necessary to help prove your case.
-This includes collecting eyewitness testimony, speaking to first responders on the scene, calling upon experts to recreate the accident, examining autopsies and other medical documents, looking at video surveillance, and more.
+At the Morris Bart law firm, our team will use their legal training and experience to gather all the necessary information to help prove your case.
+We’ll negotiate with the insurance company while you take your time to pick up the pieces.

 to find a Morris Bart office near you.